-If a student receives a No Credit for some reason other than failure to successfully complete the final exam/final paper, the student may appeal to the Program Chair to request a remediation that does not result in withdrawal from the program.
+If a student receives a No Credit for some reason other than failure to successfully complete the final exam/final paper, the student may appeal to the Psychology Department Chair to request a remediation that does not result in withdrawal from the program.

 Waiver of the 510 Requirement

 Normally an incoming student would not be expected to be required to take if the student has recently taken and achieved a B or better on the following coursework at a regionally accredited college or university:

 - Abnormal Psychology

 If, however, in the opinion of the admissions team an incoming student needs the coursework to prepare him or her for our program, the student may be required to take the course regardless of prior study in psychology.

 A course should be designated and approved as a specialization course before it can be counted toward a specialization.
 A non-specialization course cannot be switched to a specialization course after a student has taken it.
 While a course may be counted to satisfy two requirements, they cannot be double counted towards the total for the degree.
 Thus, it may be that a course could satisfy two different sets of requirements for the specialization, but not counted twice toward the total number of hours needed for a degree.
 An elective would be needed toward fulfilling the degree requirements.

 Each AULA graduate psychology student applies for and is accepted to either MAP or MPIC.
 MAP Students also choose a specialization.
 (Changes are sometimes possible in subsequent quarters, certified by the Change of Program Form, which must be filed with the Registrar with appropriate permission signatures from the faculty.
 An additional interview may be required.)

 MA in Clinical Psychology (MAP)